do i need planning permission

 laying bricks

-The rules for a single-storey extension state that the new building must not extend more than 6m from the rear wall of the original house or 8m for a detached house.
-Likewise, it should also not exceed 4m in height.
+The rules for a single-storey extension state that the new building must not extend more than 8m from the rear wall of a detached house, and the height must not exceed 4m.
+Also, side extensions should be no more than half the width of the house.

-All materials used for extensions should be similar to the existing house, so the appearance is continuous.
-Depending on the size of your planned extension, you may still be subjected to the neighbour consultation scheme, which allows your neighbours to raise any concerns or objections which may impact your plans for the build and require amendment.
-There will also be several building regulations to comply with.
+All building materials should be similar to the existing house, and depending on the size of your extension, you may be subjected to the neighbour consultation scheme, which allows your neighbours to raise any concerns or objections.

 building two storey extension

-Surprisingly, some two-storey extensions may also be excluded from planning permission.
-For this, your two-storey extension is required to be no more than 3m deep from the rear wall of the original house, and it must also be no higher than the original house.
-No balconies may be permitted, and the materials used must match the original house.
+To qualify, your two-storey extension must be no more than 3m deep from your house’s rear wall and no higher than the original structure.
+No balconies are permitted, and the building materials must match the existing materials.

 13. Replacing a Roof